 Due to the ongoing nature of the COVID-19 pandemic, it is possible that we will continue to see appointment cancellations at Prometric test sites.
 Prometric will make every effort to notify candidates at least two days in advance if their appointment needs to be rescheduled.
 It is important to note that the nature of some closures, for example those due to possible COVID-19 exposure, may cause some cancellations to be within 24 hours of an appointment.

-We also expect that social distancing will still be in effect at Prometric test centers throughout October.
+We also expect that social distancing will still be in effect at Prometric test centers throughout most of 2021.
 This means test sites may be operating at reduced capacity and some test centers may not be open depending on the status of the outbreak in different locations.

-The exams will take place as scheduled on October 6 (PTA) and October 27 (PT).
+All NPTE exams will take place as scheduled on the established fixed dates.
 We will continue to work with Prometric to reserve as many seats as possible on these dates for FSBPT candidates.

 Okay reasons to schedule during the window instead of on the fixed date: